 Fix: Fingerprint Sensor not Working in Galaxy S Phones

-1. Unlock your phone and tap on the “Dialer” icon.
+1. Unlock your phone and tap the “Dialer” icon.

-Note: Make sure to open the Stock Dialer that came preinstalled in the phone.
+Note: Ensure you use the Stock Dialer that came preinstalled on the phone.

 Typing “*#0*” in the dialer